patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 * * Worked on implementation of NSGA-III, and new mutation methods.
 * Modularity:
 * * Will stick with Google Collab instead of PACE-ICE.
-* * Fixed bug with incorrect rarities.
+* * Fixed bug with incorrect arities.
 * * Will focus on unit testing and code reviews to avoid the same or similar errors from re-occurring.
 * NAS:
 * * Informed the team members about the evolutionary process in EMADE.py.
 Went through the master algorithm loop in EMADE.
 Discussed mutations and other functions needed.